panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 Look at the last line of the snippet `inner()`: the `innerFunc()` invokation happens outside of `outerFunc()` scope.
 Still, how does JavaScript understand that `outerVar` inside `innerFunc()` corresponds to the variable `outerVar` of `outerFunc()`?

-The answer is due to lexical scope.
+The answer is due to lexical scoping.

 JavaScript implements a scoping mechanism named lexical scoping (or static scoping).
 Lexical scoping means that the accessibility of variables is determined statically by the position of the variables within the nested function scopes: *the inner function scope can access variables from the outer function scope*.